oeed/olivercooper.me/_mefacts/01-education.md

   - auckland2.jpg
 ---

-I graduated with a conjoint degree majoring in computer science, marketing and information systems from The University of Auckland.
+### The University of Auckland

+#### Bachelor of Science/Bachelor of Commerce

+Majoring in:

+- Computer Science
+- Information Systems
+- Marketing

+Achievements:

+- 3 ⨉ First in Course Award
+- 13 ⨉ Certificate of Outstanding Achievement
+- GPA: 7.78/9

-I also attended St Peter's College in Adelaide where I was prefect and house captain.
+### St Peter's College, Adelaide

+#### Secondary School

+Prefect and House Captain